Eddie Rosario Player Props: Braves vs. Mets

-On Tuesday, Eddie Rosario (.694 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+On Wednesday, Eddie Rosario (.730 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Max Scherzer.
 First pitch is at 7:20 PM ET.

-In his last game, he collected four RBI (going 1-for-5 with a home run) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-4) against the Mets.

 Eddie Rosario Game Info & Props vs. the Mets